What to know about the trial of a Colorado dentist accused of poisoning his wife

 Craig is also charged with trying to hire a fellow jail inmate to kill Olson.

 The defense argues that the evidence doesn't show that James Craig poisoned and killed his wife and have seemed to suggest that Angela Craig may have taken her own life.
-They introduced into evidence Angela Craig's journal from the years before she died, in which she talks about the struggles in their marriage and her husband's infidelity.
+They introduced into evidence Angela Craig's journal in which she talks about the struggles in their marriage in previous years and her husband's infidelity.
 In one entry she wrote, “He doesn't love me and I don't blame him.”
+The journal ended in 2018 and did not include any mentions of suicide, Olson said.

 In opening statements, one of Craig's attorneys, Ashley Whitham, repeatedly described Angela Craig as “broken,” partly by Craig’s infidelity and her desire to stay married, since they were part of The Church of Jesus Christ of Latter-day Saints.